-Finding 2016-001 Journal Entry Review - Significant Deficiency in Internal Control Over Financial Reporting Condition There is no review of journal entries.
+- Finding 2016-001 Journal Entry Review Significant Deficiency in Internal Control Over Financial Reporting - Condition There is no review of journal entries.

 Status This finding has been repeated as item 2017-003.

-Finding 2016-002 Bank and Investment Reconciliation Review - Significant Deficiency in Internal Control Over Financial Reporting Finding 2016-002 Condition с у
+- Finding 2016-002 Bank and Investment Reconciliation Review Significant Deficiency in Internal Control Over Financial Reporting - Condition There is no review of bank and investment reconciliations. - Status This finding has been resolved.